ctsaitsao/covid-commando/motion/README.md

 ## Overview
 The motion package handles all Baxter robot arm controls.
 It uses the Moveit package for motion planning.

-## Node - mover
+## Nodes
-The mover node creates the services for robot arm movements.
+- `mover`: Creates the services for robot arm movements.
 These services are called by the state machine node in the state machine package.

-Main Services:<br/>
-- "/go_to_joint_angle"<br/>
+Its services are:
-      - Called at startup and end of each cycle.
-Moves right arm to neutral position with thermometer pointing down, and streatches out left arm to block passage past robot.<br/>
+   - `/go_to_joint_angle`: Called at startup and end of each cycle.
+Moves right arm to neutral position with thermometer pointing down, and streatches out left arm to block passage past robot.
-- "/go_to_pose"<br/>
-      - Called after a face pose has been published, moves right arm to a temperature-taking pose.<br/>
+   - `/go_to_pose`: Called after a face pose has been published, moves right arm to a temperature-taking pose.<br/>
-- "/go_to_pose_left"<br/>
-      - <tab/> Called after results are displayed, moves left arm out of the way to let a subejct with normal temperature pass.
+   - `/go_to_pose_left`: Called after results are displayed, moves left arm out of the way to let a subejct with normal temperature pass.

-## Launchfile - mover.launch
+## Launchfiles
-Launches mover node, moveit node, joint trajectory server, loads saved coordinate parameters, and optionally launches gazebo if using simulation.
+- `mover.launch`: Launches mover node, moveit node, joint trajectory server, loads saved coordinate parameters, and optionally launches gazebo if using simulation.

 ## Usage for motion package only
 To launch: <br/>